SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 * :newTerm:`Public access`
-  enables entities to be used within any source file inside their defining module, and also in any source file from another module that imports the defining module.
+  enables entities to be used within any source file inside their defining module, and also in a source file from another module that imports the defining module.

 * :newTerm:`Internal access`
   enables entities to be used within any source file inside their defining module,